Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 - Requests was used as HTTP library for Python
 - Sqlparse was used as a non-validating SQL parser for Python
 - Summernote was used as a WYSIWYG editor with Bootstrap
 - Whitenoise was used as a simplified static file serving for Python web apps
+- Django-bootstrap-datepicker-plus for displaying date pickers in the booking form

 [[Back to top]](#table-of-contents)